corybolar/PXMessenger/README.md

 #####Settings

 The multicast group that PXMessenger uses is 239.192.13.13.
-There is no option to change this at the current time, however it could be done in the future if there is a need.
+This can be changed in the settings window.

 Adjustments can be made to the ports that are used for PXMessenger if firewall rules only allow specific ones.
 By default, PXMessenger allows the operating